Share

 ClubstepDemon14Use Practice Mode; master tight ship gaps.

-ElectrodynamixInsane12Adapt to speed changes; memorize wave.
+ElectrodynamixInsane12Adapt to speed changes; memorize the wave.

 Hexagon ForceInsane12Navigate split paths; practice ball segments.

-Blast ProcessingHarder10Handle wave sections; time portals.
+Blast ProcessingHarder10Handle wave sections and time portals.

 Theory of Everything 2Demon14Master UFO and wave; use music cues.